-- Applicants must have a minimum of a bachelor's degree in nutrition, dietetics, or a related health field from an accredited academic institution.
+- Applicants must have a minimum of a bachelor's degree in a health or science related field from an accredited academic institution.

-- The following courses must be recorded on the student's official transcript(s): biology, chemistry with lab, organic chemistry with lab, anatomy/physiology and biochemistry.
+- The following courses must be recorded on the student's official transcript(s): chemistry, anatomy/physiology and psychology.

 - Cumulative minimum grade point average of 2.75 on a 4.0 scale during the last two years of college.

 - HNUT 510 Modern Nutrition (3 QH)

 - HNUT 555 Nutrition in the Lifecycle (3 QH)